Sunday, June 28 2026, 4:00 pm

 Concert supported by a grant from the City of Newport Beach.

-Kathryn Adduci & Melissa Rodgers appearances sponsored by Steven & Cynthia Dember.
+Kathryn Adduci & Melissa Rodgers Woodrow’s appearances are sponsored by Steven & Cynthia Dember.

 Followed by a wine & waters reception on the patio with the musicians; and for Festival Subscribers, the Subscribers’ Dinner.